What makes KAA the best choice for me?

-Our Sixth Form was rated ‘outstanding‘ by Ofsted in 2017, and exam results indicate we are in the top 10% of schools in the UK in terms of the progress our students make from GCSE to A-Level.
-This year we have three students with Oxbridge offers and next year we expect even more.
+Our Sixth Form was rated ‘outstanding‘ by Ofsted in 2017, and exam results indicate our students perform a third of a grade higher than in other schools in terms of the progress they make from GCSE to A-Level.
+This year we had two students secure places at Oxbridge and next year we expect even more.

 The benefits of studying at KAA Sixth Form include: